 - Windows reboots… then goes back to step 1 and starts to download the update again!!!
 Ahhh!!!

 On my Windows box which I use for internal QA this was taking about 2.5 hours round trip.
 It only affords about 30 minutes of usable time on the desktop.
 I tried various fixes and hacks to get it to go through.
-Nothing worked until I stumbled across this and this that mentioned DiskCryptor was the problem.
+Nothing worked until I stumbled across this microsoft answer thread and this other microsoft answer thread that mentioned DiskCryptor was the problem.

 As it turns out DiskCryptor hasn’t been updated in almost 4 years so it is probably time to find an alternative.